fanpu/autolab-docs/docs/api-interface.md

 ---
 ### submissions

-Get all submissions the user has made via this client.
-To protect the user's private scores and feedback, only the submissions made via your client is returned. i.e. submissions made through other clients or on the Autolab website are never returned.
+Get all submissions the user has made.

 **Scope:** 'user_scores'